tdownie0/music-theor-ease/topics/Website/ch3.md

 ## Installing Plugins

 Lets walk through installing some plugins for our development.
-There are several helpful plugins that satisfy several programming related needs, such as intellisense, debugging, formatting,
+There are several helpful plugins that satisfy several programming related needs, such as intellisense, debugging, formatting, and much more.
+In VS Code you will see will see on the leftmost side of the screen a series of icons.
+Each of these will open a side panel when clicked on, and the one we will be looking for at the moment will be the extensions option.
+For now this looks like four tiles with the top right tile appearing that it will join the others to complete a square shape.
+If you are unsure which this is, hovering over each of the icons should display the name of the icon next to it, so ours should say "Extensions".